 - Things to do in Meghalaya: Trek to the Living Root Bridges and Laitlum Canyon, camp near Umiam Lake or explore water sports there, walking along the David Scott trail, try mountain biking at Sohliya village

 Referred to as Princess of Hills, Kodaikanal is yet another southern charm with scenic views that will have you coming back for more.
 This hill station is also a honeymoon favourite but what makes it more romantic is the Kurinji flower.
 It blooms only once in 12 years and you can see the blue beauties spread across the valley waiting to have its own Instagram page.
+Resorts and hotels in Kodaikanal organise special tours for visitors to spot the best of this southern heaven.

 - Places to visit in Kodaikanal: Kodaikanal lake, Caps Valley viewpoint, Pillars of Nature, Guna Caves, Bear Shola falls, Bryant Park, Pine forest, Thalaiyar falls, Kukkal caves